cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-Asymmetric.md

   - M = DSB (C)

 - Once the sender encrypts the message with the recipient’s public key, no user (including the sender) can decrypt that message without knowing the recipient’s private key.
-  - public keys can be freely shared using unsecured communications
+  - public keys can be freely shared using insecured communications
   - create secure communications between users previously unknown to each other.

 - public key cryptography entails a higher degree of computational complexity.
 Keys must be longer than those used in private key systems to produce cryptosystems of equivalent strengths.